-Door Ironwork: Nothing much to say about this except that I decided to Hammerite all the ironwork as I had a pot sitting in the garage that was more than enough to do everything with a couple of coats.
-Hung everything up in the garage and just painted away.
+I decided to Hammerite all the ironwork as I had a pot sitting in the garage that was more than enough to do everything with a couple of coats.
+Hung everything up and just painted away.

-Bonnet Handles: Fitting the bonnet handles and latches was a bit fiddly (what isn't) but nothing too intricate that taking time and tea wouldn't resolve.
+Handles: Fitting the bonnet handles and latches was a bit fiddly (what isn't) but nothing too intricate that time and tea wouldn't resolve.

 The first thing I did was to verify the bonnet drill markings made by GD.
 This I did by making a paper template (not a cardboard one.)
 And not having any "golden" specific reference points that I could rely on as being good for both sides, I creased the paper around the curve of one corner of the bonnet and marked where the factory mark was.
-Then I used the same template (but upside down) to see how far the other side's mark was "off" with respect to the first mark...
+Then I used the same template (but flipped over) to see how far the other side's mark was 'off' with respect to the first mark...
 Spot on!

 Masked up around the marker hole and marked the shape of the fibre gasket.
 Then I simply routed out the shape with the Dremel and finished it off with some hand filing.

 Catches: The bonnet catches were fiddly to fit, but this is one area (out of the many other areas on the car) that needed to be spot-on.